-- have a dependent child or secondary student under 20 not receiving a pension, payment, or benefit such as Youth Allowance
+- have a dependent child or secondary student aged younger than 20 years who is not receiving a pension, payment, or benefit such as Youth Allowance

-- provide care for the child for at least 35 per cent of the time
+- provide care for the child for at least 35% of the time

 - meet an income test